parduccinward/ioet-schedules-exercise/README.md

 # Ioet Schedule Exercise
 ## Overview
 This project allows you to effectively manage the number of coincidences between your worker's schedules.
 The main processes are subtracting data from a .txt file, calculating the number of coincidences, and returning the data to the <a href="https://en.wikipedia.org/wiki/Command-line_interface">CLI</a>.
 The technologies used to carry out this project are Javascript and <a href="https://nodejs.org/en/about/">Node.js</a> for development and <a href="https://jestjs.io/">Jest</a> for testing.
-Also, I applied the n-tier layered architecture and a <a href="https://www.freecodecamp.org/news/an-introduction-to-test-driven-development-c4de6dce5c/">TDD</a> methodology for reusability and readibility.
+Also, I applied the n-tier layered architecture and a <a href="https://www.freecodecamp.org/news/an-introduction-to-test-driven-development-c4de6dce5c/">TDD</a> methodology for reusability and readability.
 ## Q/A

 ### How was this project carried out?